pkirlin/cs241-s24/projects/proj5/index.md

 Look for the green check marks above, and make sure your output matches mine for those tests.

+## At the end of the project

+-   As you are preparing to submit the project, please prepare a text file (`.txt`, pdf, or Word doc is fine) answering the following
+questions:
+    1. What bugs and conceptual difficulties did you encounter?
+How did you overcome them?
+What did you learn?
+    2. Describe whatever help (if any) that you received.
+Don’t include readings, lectures, and exercises, but do include any help from other sources, such as websites or people (including classmates and friends) and attribute them by name.
+    3. Describe any serious problems you encountered while writing the program.
+    4. Did you do any of the challenges (see below)?
+If so, explain what you did.
+    5. List any other feedback you have.
+Feel free to provide any feedback on how much you learned from doing the assignment, and whether you enjoyed doing it.
+-   Please also add a comment at the top of your program stating your name and a pledge that you have followed the honor code and collaboration policy for this project.
+This can be as simple as writing “**I have neither given nor received unauthorized aid on this program.**” You can find the collaboration policy on the syllabus.
+-   Remember, projects will be graded not only on correctness, but also appropriateness and efficiency of the algorithms you choose, and on coding style.

 ## Submitting your code

 **Please, please, please** before submitting, make sure that in `AutocorrectDemo.java`, the call to `testAutoCorrect` is uncommented (because I will run this function to test your code).
 It would also be helpful if you commented out the two calls to the window code that opens the GUI (since I will not use that to test your code).